 Honoring the legacy of U.S. Representative Morris Udall and Secretary of the Interior Stewart Udall, the Udall Foundation awards $7,000 scholarships to college sophomores and juniors for leadership, public service, and commitment to issues related to American Indian nations or to the environment.
 Udall Scholars attend a 4-day orientation in Tucson, Arizona and gain access to the Udall Alumni Network, an association of environmental and tribal leaders sharing innovative ideas, professional advice, and job and internship opportunities.
 Undergraduates may apply in one of three areas: environment, tribal policy, and native health care.

 Institutional Endorsement: The Udall Scholarship does not allow direct applications.
 Students must be nominated by the U-M Udall Committee.
 Please see this page for application instructions for endorsement.

 U-M Nomination Deadline: Last Monday of January by 12:00 noon.

 U-M Contact: Henry Dyson, Office of National Scholarships and Fellowships (ONSF)

-Three letters of recommendation from faculty, work/internship/volunteer supervisors, or community leaders who can speak to your:
+- Three letters of recommendation from faculty, work/internship/volunteer supervisors, or community leaders

-3. U-M nominees will be selected in late January and work with Henry Dyson or Udall committee members on submission of the final application before the early March national deadline.
+Selected U-M nominees will work with Henry Dyson or Udall committee members on submission of the final application before the early March national deadline.